Smaths/Blobber/README.md

 ![Blobber_Desk_4](https://github.com/Smaths/ScoreSpaceJam26/assets/13316137/626cb5ae-0104-4400-8c47-aa86c07dcaf0)

 # Blobber
-This game was born out of the [ScoreJam #26 game](https://itch.io/jam/scorejam26) game jam hosted on [itch.io](https://itch.io/) 3 day game jam that expanded into a 3 week project due to the fact that it was so darn cute.
+The Blobber game was born out of the [ScoreJam #26 game](https://itch.io/jam/scorejam26) game jam hosted on [itch.io](https://itch.io/) 3 day game jam that expanded into a 3 week project due to the fact that it was so darn cute.
 This was the first game jam for Jonas & Eric duo 🤜💥🤛.
-It was a great opportunity to implement several intereting systems that I can reuse in future projects.
+It was a great opportunity to implement several intereting systems that we can reuse in future projects.

+From a game design perspective: we wanted the game to be simple, fast and cute.
+The goals was to enjoy ourselves and create something with whimsy and delight.
+It's a short game (60 second rounds), but we're really pleased with the result.

 This Unity Project is freely available, though it does use some paid 3rd party assets (Odin Inspector & Serializer) for which you will need you own license to use.
 That being said, feel free to fork it as well as make suggest changes or improvements.
 We can't promise anything, but we are happy to entertain all sorts of strange ideas.